-Cyber Security CV, Template & Examples
+CyberSecurity CV, Template & Examples

 Make Those Core Skills Pop Out

-Cyber security is a role (get a detailed breakdown/ JD of the position) where you need demonstrable skills in your niche.
-Education in IT or related fields is going to help a long way.
-Certifications like CISM, CISA, and CRISM will help your CV stand out.
-Ensuring these certifications or academic courses stand out by highlighting them in bold font or using a bulleted list is critical.
+Cybersecurity is a role (see here for a JD of the position) where you need demonstrable skills in your niche.
+Education in IT or related fields will go a long way.
+Certifications such as CISM, CISA, and CRISC will help your CV stand out.
+Highlighting these certifications or academic courses in **bold font** or using a bulleted list is crucial.
+It ensures that they stand out.
 These are great ways to highlight the relevant experience.
-We cover just what certifications, academic courses, and other complex skills are helpful in Cyber Security roles in our detailed article on Cyber Security Qualifications and Skills.
+We cover what certifications, academic courses, and other complex skills are helpful in cybersecurity roles.
+Check out our detailed article.
+It’s called “Cyber Security Qualifications and Skills”.

 Work Experience

-Check out this post for a 5 step guide to becoming a Cyber Security Analyst/ Manager.
+Check out this post for a 5-step guide to becoming a Cyber Security Analyst/Manager.

 Length and Structure